-This four hour course is designed for supervisors and field managers of disaster workers including emergency responders, clean-up workers, and volunteers.
+This four hour course is designed for all kinds of disaster workers including emergency responders, clean-up workers, volunteers, and homeowners.

 When Should this Course be Scheduled?

 Immediately after a disaster has occurred, it is likely that organizations that deploy and manage disaster workers will be consumed with mobilizing the response and will not have the time to provide a course of this nature.
 Therefore, it is very important that organizations provide this course during periods of rebuilding and as part of disaster preparedness.